-Our generator also allows for primes of length 32, 48 and 64 bits.
+Our generator also allows for primes of length 10, 12, 15 and 16 decimal digits in length.
 Although not cryptographically secure, these generators should produce pseudo-random bits of high quality in comparison with LCGs and other PRBGs.

 Our paper is organized as follows.
 Section 2 presents background material on quadratic residues for understanding the results in sections 3 and 4.
 Section 3 sketches the proof of the cryptographic security of the BBS generator.
 Section 4 shows how to choose the primes for the BBS generator so that the period will be long.
 Section 5 details our Maple implementation and compares the efficiency of our BBS generators in Maple with Maple's LCG.